G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 A volume is a file storage that is similar to traditional physical disks (SSD and HDD) but is located in the cloud.

-When you create a new instance, you may need to store data or manage information.
-This is where volumes come in: they provide a convenient way to maintain information within the instance.
-Volumes are also essential for booting instances as they store an operating system and all files necessary for machine startup.
+When you create a new Virtual Machine (VM), you may need to store data or manage information.
+This is where volumes come in: they provide a convenient way to maintain information within the VM.
+Volumes are also essential for booting Virtual Machines as they store an operating system and all files necessary for machine startup.

 We use a software-defined distributed file system to store data.
 This system comprises a cluster of easily scalable nodes that provide storage, triple data replication, and load distribution, ensuring the high availability of volumes in our cloud infrastructure.

 ## Boot and regular volumes

-Each instance requires a volume to boot from.
-This volume is called a boot (or system) volume and is created based on an OS distribution image or custom image you’ve used for instance creation.
+Each Virtual Machine requires a volume to boot from.
+This volume is called a boot (or system) volume and is created based on an OS distribution image or custom image you’ve used for VM creation.

-The boot volume cannot be deleted or detached from an instance as long as the instance exists.
-However, after you terminate the instance, you can keep the boot volume and its data and then use it to create another instance.
+The boot volume cannot be deleted or detached from a Virtual Machine as long as the machine exists.
+However, after you terminate the Virtual Machine, you can keep the boot volume and its data and then use it to create another Virtual Machine.

 A regular volume is a general-purpose storage volume used to retain any non-OS data in the cloud.